KeanuVentura/CookingUpInsights/README.md

 **Null Hypothesis (H₀):** My model is fair.
 Its RMSE for simple and complex recipes is roughly the same, and any differences are due to random chance
 **Alternative Hypothesis (H₁):** My model is unfair.
 Its RMSE for simple recipes is lower than that for complex recipes

+The histogram below displays the distrbition of RMSE differences between complex and simple recipes, with the observed difference of 11.97 marked.
+The observed differnce lies far outside the range of typical permutation values, indicating that there is unfairness in my model's performance across the two groups.

 <iframe
   src="assets/fairness_permutation_test.html"
   width="800"